4: Chrysalis

 “Fine.
 I’ll just tell everyone—”

 But Lizzy laughed in her face, and Uzi’s words became a growl of frustration before she finished.
+The nerve!
+Or wiring, rather.

 “Oh wow, I’m so scared of what the weird loner has to say about us.
-You really want to play a game of rumors with me?
+You really want to play a game of rumors with us?
 You don’t.
 I could give you a taste of real isolation.”

 “Bite me, I’m not scared of you.”